-Responsible corporate culture includes factors relating to the work environment, diversity, equality, employee well-being, employee engagement, professional development, and talent attraction and retention.
-Skilled and motivated employees are an essential success factor in Sampo Group’s aim to provide customers with the best service in all situations.
+Sustainable corporate culture includes factors relating to the work environment, diversity and inclusion, employee health and well-being, competence development, remuneration, and talent attraction and retention.
+The Sampo Group companies want to provide customers with the best service in all situations.
+Here, skilled and motivated employees are an essential success factor.
 Losing talent or being perceived as an unattractive employer would pose large risks for the businesses.
-Therefore, Sampo Group companies strive to ensure a sound work environment, not only because it is stipulated by law, but also because it lays the foundation for sustainable business performance.
-Diversity and equality are key focus areas for the Sampo Group companies, which are committed to providing a diverse, non-discriminatory, open and agreeable working environment where everyone is treated fairly and equally.
-Risks related to these themes are managed, for example, by having strong internal policies, conducting organizational development programs, and offering employees training, interesting career opportunities and attractive remuneration packages.
+Therefore, the Sampo Group companies strive to ensure a sound work environment, not only because it is stipulated by law, but also because it lays the foundation for sustainable business performance.
+Diversity and inclusion are key focus areas for the Sampo Group companies, which are committed to providing a non-discriminatory, open, and agreeable work environment where everyone is treated fairly and equally.
+Risks related to these themes are managed, for example, by having strong internal policies and governance structures, conducting organisational development programmes, and offering employees training, interesting career opportunities, and attractive remuneration packages.

 Sustainable investment management and operations are important in managing investment risks and in

 mitigating potential adverse impacts on the Group’s reputation.
 Therefore, the Sampo Group companies take environmental (inc. climate change), social and governance (ESG) issues into account when assessing the security, quality, liquidity, and profitability of investments.
 Investment opportunities are carefully analysed before any investments are made, and ESG issues are considered along with other factors that might affect the risk-return ratio of individual investments.
 Depending on the asset class, the Group companies use different ESG strategies to ensure the effective consideration and management of investment risks arising from ESG issues.
 The strategies used include ESG integration, sector-based screening, norms-based screening, and active ownership.